baccigalupi/antlr-calc-cpp/README.md

 I left the cpp runtime where it was and in the cmake config set a path to that runtime.

+Cmake will also install [googletest](https://github.com/google/googletest)

 ## Running the application

-To rebuild dependencies use cmake:

-`cmake . # from the root directory of the project`
+Each of these commands are from the root directory of the project.

+Build dependencies:

+`cmake .`

 To compile the application use make: